F-Saeed/google-homepage/README.md

 # Google Hompage Clone
-Google Homepage Clone is a HTML/CSS project from TheOdinProject.
+Google Homepage Clone is a HTML/CSS project from TheOdinProject without interactivity.